Congrats — you’ve reached an epic milestone of keeping your tiny human alive and well for half a year!

 There is a wide range of overnight sleep ability at 6 months old, so try not to get too bogged down by what your friends’ or neighbors’ babies could do at this age.

-It’s good to aim for 11-12 hours of night sleep, which might be all in one shot or still broken up.
+It’s good to aim for 10-12 hours of night sleep, which will likely still be broken up.

-Most babies will sleep for a solid stretch of between five to eight hours after they go to bed, with their sleep becoming more broken towards the morning.
+Some babies will sleep for a solid stretch of between 5 to 6 hours after they go to bed, with their sleep becoming more broken towards the morning.

 Keeping their sleeping environment quiet, dark, and cool will help them sleep for as long as possible.